 The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
-It is located inside the cabin with two speakers in the forward cabin area, two in the helm area, and two in the cockpit.
+It is located inside the cabin with two speakers in the forward cabin, two at the helm and two in the cockpit.
 An amplifier located under the stereo in the port valance operates the two cockpit speakers.
 The stereo can be remotely operated with the touch pad mounted at the helm station.
-Refer to the stereo's owner's manual in your Owner's Packet for specific instructions on using this unit.
-See "Stereo System" on page 8-31 for a layout diagram.
+Refer to the stereo owner's manual in your Owner's Packet for specific instructions on using this unit.